Sierra Leone travel guide

 If you commit any criminal offences, including drug trafficking and diamond smuggling you can expect to be subjected to local law.
 There are heavy penalties and local prison conditions are harsh.

 Homosexual acts are illegal in Sierra Leone.
+See our information and advice page for the LGBT community before you travel.

 You should carry ID (passport or residence permit) at all times.